Azure-Samples/aks-application-gateway-for-containers-bicep/README.md

 @description('Specifies the name of the subnet which contains the Application Gateway for Containers.') param subnetName string

-@description('Specifies the namespace for the Application Load Balancer (ALB) Controller of the Application Gateway for Containers.') param namespace string = 'azure-alb-system'
+@description('Specifies the namespace for the Application Load Balancer Controller of the Application Gateway for Containers.') param namespace string = 'azure-alb-system'

-@description('Specifies the name of the service account for the Application Load Balancer (ALB) Controller of the Application Gateway for Containers.') param serviceAccountName string = 'alb-controller-sa'
+@description('Specifies the name of the service account for the Application Load Balancer Controller of the Application Gateway for Containers.') param serviceAccountName string = 'alb-controller-sa'

 @description('Specifies the resource tags for the Application Gateway for Containers.')